runnerty/docs/docs/process.md

 ## Notifications

 Runnerty also provides a notification system for your workflows.
-With the notifications property you can have access to the different states of the process: `"on_start", "on_fail", "on_retry", "on_end" and "on_queue""` and use them to send notifications.
+With the notifications property you can have access to the different states of the process: `"on_start", "on_fail", "on_retry", "on_end" and "on_queue"` and use them to send notifications.

 For this task, Runnerty uses **notifiers**, know more about them [here](notifiers.md).